 - Write letters in the boxes at the bottom.
-You may want to think of a word with the designated number of letters and then scramble them (so that there will be a “mystery” word using all the letters that students can figure out) or you may choose specific letters more suited to the specific needs and abilities of your students.
+You may want to think of a word with the designated number of letters and then scramble them.
+This will create a “mystery” word using all the letters that students can figure out.
+Or, you may choose specific letters that fit the specific needs and abilities of your students.

 - They will think of smaller words that they can make with the letters in the bottom boxes and write them in the top boxes.

-- For more concrete or tactile learners you might want to put magnetic letters in the boxes so that they can maneuver them to figure out different words they can spell.
+- For more concrete or tactile learners, provide magnetic letters in the boxes so that they can maneuver them to determine words they can spell.

 - Students begin at the bottom as they write a word that you say aloud.

-- Once they have the word written you ask them to change one letter to create a new word and continue the same as they work their way to the tops of the ladders.
+- Once they have the word written you ask them to change one letter to create a new word.
+Continue as they work their way to the tops of the ladders.
 (For example, you have them write the word “cat” at the bottom.
 You then tell them to change one letter in the word “cat” to create the “car”.

 - Once these are checked and discussed, you might tell them to change one letter in “car” to create the “bar”.